Have you noticed how babies not only take up a lot of room in your heart but also a lot of room in your house?

 - Padding is minimal, so your baby may become uncomfortable.

 If you don’t have a lot of space around your table, even adding a booster seat to an adult chair is frustrating.
 A clip-on high chair that attaches right to the table itself is a unique solution.

 This high chair uses robust aluminum clamps with no-slip grips to secure a padded floating seat to the edge of the table.
-The back is especially padded.
+The back is specially padded.
 It also comes with a shoulder harness system to keep your child right where you want them.